dineshsdevarajan/dineshsdevarajan.github.io/bachelors_courses.md

 ---
 Important courses taken during the undergraduate studies are as follows:

-* Computational Chemical Engineering
+* Computational Chemical Engineering <br/>
 * Process Modeling and Simulation
 * Mathematics I, II, and III
-* Statistics and Linear Programminga
+* Statistics and Linear Programming
 * Numerical Methods
 * Material Science and Technology
 * Fluid Mechanics